System1 to Participate in The - GuruFocus.com

-System1, Inc. (NYSE: SST) (“System1” or the “Company”), an omnichannel customer acquisition marketing platform, announced today that the Company will be participating in The Credit Suisse 26th Annual Technology Conference taking place November 28 through December 1, 2022 in Scottsdale, Arizona.
+System1, Inc. (NYSE: SST) (“System1” or the “Company”), an omnichannel customer acquisition marketing platform, announced today that the Company will be participating in The Raymond James Technology Investors Conference taking place December 5-7, 2022 at the Lotte New York Palace in New York, NY.

-Michael Blend, System1’s Co-Founder & Chief Executive Officer, and Tridivesh Kidambi, System1’s Chief Financial Officer, will be hosted in a fireside chat on Tuesday, November 29, 2022 at 3:45 PM MT.
+Michael Blend, System1’s Co-Founder & Chief Executive Officer, and Tridivesh Kidambi, System1’s Chief Financial Officer, will be hosted in a fireside chat on Wednesday, December 7, 2022 at 11:30 AM ET.
 Management will also be available for meetings during the conference.
-A video webcast of the presentation will be available the following day on System1’s Investor+Relations+site.
+A webcast of the presentation will be available the following day on System1’s Investor+Relations+site.

-For more information, or to schedule a meeting with management, please reach out to your Credit Suisse representative.
+For more information, or to schedule a meeting with management, please reach out to your Raymond James representative.

 About System1, Inc.